shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 My current thesis research is broadly on using genomics to study the evolutionary history of wolf-like canids in Asia and Africa.

 - A strong component of this research is focused on **wolves in South Asia** and involves collaboration with various government organizations, universities, and NGOs in Pakistan and India.

 ![me](/img/Screen Shot 2019-04-20 at 5.39.38 PM.png)

 Originally from Illinois, I obtained my B.S. in Evolutionary Biology at the University of Wisconsin-Madison.
 After graduating, I worked various field positions in the Indian Himalaya, Australia, and New Zealand.
-In 2014, I became a [Fulbright](https://us.fulbrightonline.org/) scholar affiliated with the [Wildlife Institute of India](http://www.wii.gov.in) to studying Himalayan and Indian wolf behavior, involving fieldwork on the Tibetan plateau, Trans Himalaya, and grasslands of Maharashtra.
-Currently, I'm a External PhD scholar with the Wildlife Insitute of India, where I collaborate with the [BH Lab](http://bhlab.in/) (under Dr. Bilal Habib).
+In 2014, I became a [Fulbright](https://us.fulbrightonline.org/) scholar affiliated with the [Wildlife Institute of India](http://www.wii.gov.in) to studying Himalayan and Indian wolf behavior.

 Before starting my Ph.D at University of California, Davis, I was a research technician with the Wyoming Cooperative Fish and Wildlife Research Unit and a Project Biologist for the [Wood River Wolf Project](https://www.woodriverwolfproject.org/) based in Idaho.
 In my freetime, I enjoy spending time outdoors -- whether hiking, camping, or observing wildlife.